 Reforestation of surface mined lands provides numerous benefits, including control of unwanted vegetation, creation of young-forest habitat in the short-term, and the eventual creation of mature forest habitat and reduction of forest fragmentation in the long-term — all of which will benefit a variety of wildlife now and into the future.

-In the short-term, the young forests that are created will benefit American woodcock, wild turkey, and other species that rely on young forest habitat for foraging and breeding, such as golden-winged warblers.
+In the short term, the young forests that are created will benefit American woodcock, wild turkey, and other species that rely on young forest habitats for foraging and breeding, such as golden-winged warblers.
 As the forests mature over time and biodiversity increases through the process of succession, additional species will benefit, including those that require larger tracts of contiguous forest.
 Acorns from mature oaks will also be beneficial for white-tailed deer, wild turkey, ruffed grouse, and a variety of small mammals that reside in the area.

 All of these benefits are relevant to under-planting forested areas that have been disturbed or degraded.
 The planting areas on Pennsylvania State Game Lands (SGLs) have varying percentages of forest cover, but the forests have been disturbed or degraded by invasive insects or plants, storm blow-downs, or are threatened by hemlock wooly adelgid invasion detected in the county.